cxzheng/time-dep-hjb/README.md

 ![$$u_t + f(x,t)|\nabla u| = g(x,t).$$](https://raw.githubusercontent.com/cxzheng/time-dep-hjb/master/images/jqjt6g4.png)

-This code includes three different numerical solvers for this PDE.
+This code includes three different numerical solvers for this type of PDE, namely the explicit, implicit, and hybrid methods.
+The main C++ files for these solvers are `ExplicitTDHJ2D.cpp`, `ImplicitTDHJ2D.cpp`, and `MixedTDHJ2D.cpp`, respectively.
+These solvers are implemented as C++ templates, with both _f_ and _g_ functions as well as the boundary conditions specified as the template parameters.